eyalk11/compare-my-stocks/README.md

  3. Depends on inverstpy.
 Please use https://github.com/eyalk11/investpy for it to work.
  4. Run mainwindow.py

-## Contact Me
+## Final words

+I wanted this product to be used inline in jupyter notebook.
+This is not possible with the way it is currently QT (having full features).

+I am not sure about the right level of exposure to code.

+Should I allow for customized, code-based operations between stocks?
+I am not a fun of GUI, and it is a lot of work.
+Include notebook inside QT?
+What kind of statisitics to incorperate?

-Feel free to contact me at eyalk5@gmail.com
+Feel free to contact me at eyalk5@gmail.com.